1962 NSWRFL season

 The 1962 NSWRFL season was the 55th New South Wales Rugby Football League premiership, Australia's first rugby league competition.
 Ten teams from across Sydney competed for the J J Giltinan Shield and WD & HO Wills Cup during the season, which culminated in a replay of the previous year's grand final between St. George and Western Suburbs.

+Season summary

+The league approved the use of substitutions to replace injured players, on the condition that the replacement player had already appeared in a lower grade match on the same day.

 The 1962 season was also the last in the playing career of future Australian Rugby League Hall of Fame inductee, Brian Carlson.